Hope (cigarette): History

-Package
+Packaging

-The bow and arrow of the package design evoke the bow and arrow used by the Roman mythical figure Cupid.
+The bow and arrow of the package design reference the bow and arrow used by the Roman mythical figure Cupid.
 The color of the bow and arrow and the brand name are navy blue, light uses the color red, super light uses the color monotone and menthol uses the color green.

-The design of Hope packages has a smaller proportion of letters of "HOPE" of the logotype compared to the originally released packs, the proportion such as the serif portion is thick (minor change in mid-November 1995, at the same time Tatar/nicotine, was 15mg and 1.3 mg and was changed to 14 mg and 1.2mg).
-Although other warning texts were inserted, it basically has kept the image since the introduction of the brand in 1957.
+The design of Hope packages has a smaller proportion of letters of "HOPE" of the logotype compared to the originally released packs, the proportion such as the serif portion is thick (minor change in mid-November 1995, at the same time Tar/nicotine, was 15 mg and 1.3 mg and was changed to 14 mg and 1.2 mg).
+Although other warning texts were inserted, it has kept the image since the introduction of the brand in 1957.
 This package was designed by Shirozu Shiozuka.

-Hope Light was also released and, at the time of its launch, was adopted with a different design, unified design at the minor change of Hope in November 1995 (at the same time tar / nicotine values went from 11mg of tar and 1.0mg of nicotine to 9mg of tar and 0.8mg of nicotine), and the Super Lights and Menthol variants released after were basically the same as Hope, except that the color of the bow and arrow were different.
+Hope Light was also released and, at the time of its launch, was adopted with a different design, unified design at the minor change of Hope in November 1995 (at the same time tar / nicotine values went from 11 mg of tar and 1.0 mg of nicotine to 9 mg of tar and 0.8 mg of nicotine), and the Super Lights and Menthol variants released after were the same as Hope, except that the color of the bow and arrow were different.
 Later, in September 2009, the Super Light was changed, instead of featuring the traditional silver arrows, it featured monotone to craft tones, and in October of that year the Light and Menthol variants also complied with the Super Light as it was renewed to a craft style package.
 At the same time, the Light adopted a charcoal filter and the taste had been changed.

 The pack design was once again changed in February 2014, based on the design of Hope, the bow and arrow would be arranged in three dimensions and a shadow would be placed in the character of "HOPE".
 The design was once again unified with all 4 variants.

 "Hope Dry Gold" which was released for a limited time from April 2014 (the whole pack was gold) as well as "Hope Sour Red" (which had an entirely red pack) which was also released for a limited time from November 2014.
 "Hope Hot Black" (which has an entirely black pack) and "Hope Passion Yellow" (the pack is entirely yellow) were also released for a limited time.
 The basic design is the same for other models, however, "Hot Black" and "Passion Yellow" were designed on the left side.

 In addition, in the inner pack other than Hope, before the renewal in February 2014, a different illustration was drawn depending on the issue.
 For example, there was a hidden playful spirit such as a drawing of a drawing that a Samurai draws a bow and arrow, and a hand of a scissors was drawn.
 Cardboard was embossed in the initial package (different wrapping paper also varied depending on the brand name).